iamkirankumaryadav/System-Design/Readme.md

 - Deploying ML models involves making your models available to end-users or systems.
 - Common deployment strategies include leveraging cloud services, containers, and serverless computing.
 - Each approach has its benefits and considerations.
-- Choosing the right strategy depends on the specific needs of your application, including latency, costing, and scalability needs.
+- Choosing the right strategy depends on the specific needs of your application, including latency, cost, and scalability needs.

 1. **Cloud Services:**
 - Cloud platforms like AWS, Google Cloud Platform, and Azure offer managed services for deploying ML models with scalability and security.